George Holyoake: Owenism

-Prosecution
+Conviction for blasphemy

-In 1842, Holyoake became one of the last persons convicted for blasphemy in a public lecture, held in April 1842 at the Cheltenham Mechanics' Institute, though this had no theological character and the incriminating words were merely a reply to a question addressed to him from the body of the meeting.
+In 1842, Holyoake became one of the last persons convicted for blasphemy in a public lecture, held in April 1842 at the Cheltenham Mechanics' Institute, though this had no theological character and the incriminating words were merely a reply to a question addressed to him from the body of the meeting about poverty and the high cost of the Church of England.
+His answer included the words "the deity should be put on half-pay" and "Morality I regard, but I do not believe there is such a thing as God."

-It took an intervention by supporters to stop him being walked in chains from Cheltenham to Gloucester Gaol, and there was a formal complaint to the Home Secretary, which was upheld.
-He was well supported by the Cheltenham Free Press at the time in his actions, but attacked in the Cheltenham Chronicle and Examiner.
+It took an intervention by supporters to save Holyoake from being walked in chains from Cheltenham to Gloucester Gaol, and a formal complaint was made to the Home Secretary, which was upheld.
+Holyoake was well supported by the Cheltenham Free Press at the time, but he was attacked in the Cheltenham Chronicle and the Examiner.
 Those at the lecture, the second in a series, moved and carried a motion "that free discussion was equally beneficial in the departments of politics, morals and religion."
 In 1842 Holyoake and the socialist Emma Martin formed the Anti-Persecution Union to support free thinkers in danger of arrest.

 Secularism

 Holyoake nonetheless underwent six months' imprisonment and editorship of the Oracle changed hands.
 After the paper closed at the end of 1843, Holyoake founded a more moderate one, The Movement, which survived into 1845.
-Holyoake also founded The Reasoner, where he developed the concept of secularism,.
+Holyoake also founded The Reasoner, where he developed the concept of secularism.
 Among the causes he supported through the paper was that of Thomas Pooley, who was imprisoned for twenty-one months on a blasphemy charge in 1857.
 It was followed by the Secular Review in August 1876.
 He was the last person indicted for publishing an unstamped newspaper, but the prosecution was dropped when the tax was withdrawn.

 He retained his disbelief in God, but after the Oracle soon came to see "atheism" as a negative term, preferring "secularism".
 He then adopted the term "agnostic", when it appeared.

 In the 1850s Holyoake and Charles Southwell were lecturing in East London.
 Harriet Law, then a Baptist, began debating with them, and in the process changed her beliefs.
 She "saw the light of reason" in 1855 and became a supporter of Holyoake and a prominent secular speaker.

 After an 1877 split with Charles Bradlaugh and Annie Besant, leaders of the National Secular Society (NSS), Holyoake, Charles Watts and Harriet Law founded the British Secular Union, which remained active until 1884.

 On 6 March 1881, Holyoake was a speaker at the opening of Leicester Secular Society's Secular Hall in Humberstone Gate, along with Harriet Law, Annie Besant and Charles Bradlaugh.
 He chaired the Rationalist Press Association in 1899–1906.